majki09/domoticz_lg_thinq_plugin/README.md

 ![alt text](https://raw.githubusercontent.com/majki09/domoticz_lg_thinq_plugin/main/domoticz.jpg "LG ThinQ plugin in domoticz")

 :warning: **New users of LG ThinQ**: This library only works with v2 of the LG ThinQ API.
-You can check how many devices this library will return when you execute the `example.py` command with `ls` argument.
+You can check if your device is compatible when you execute the `example.py`.

-A library for interacting with the "LG ThinQ" system, which can control heat pumps and such.
-The API has been reverse-engineered from LG's mobile app.

-To try out the API, there is a simple command-line tool included here, called `example.py`.
 To use it, provide it with a country and language code via the `-c` and `-l` flags, respectively:

     $ python3 example.py -c US -l en-US

 LG accounts seem to be associated with specific countries, so be sure to use the one with which you originally created your account.
 For Polish, for example, you'd use `-c PL -l en-US`.

 On first run, the script will ask you to log in with your LG account.
 Logging in with Google does not seem to work, but other methods (plain email & password, Facebook, and Amazon) do.